Edgewall Software

 Note: In the patch I added an "args" attribute to the "ant" task, which I needed to be able to set some custom properties when running ant.

-Changed 4 years ago by mgood
+comment:3 Changed 19 years ago by mgood

 I should also note that the "file" attribute of the "junit" task accepts glob syntax, so you can specify "TEST-*.xml" to process a batch of JUnit test results.

-Changed 4 years ago by darkeye@…
+comment:4 Changed 19 years ago by darkeye@…

 I tried to execute a test using the above patch, but I encountered a failure. my very simple cppunit output was: